Gomer Pyle – USMC

 Gomer Pyle – USMC is an American sitcom originally aired on CBS from September 25, 1964, to May 2, 1969.
 The series was a spin-off of The Andy Griffith Show, and the pilot episode was aired as the season finale of the fourth season of its parent series on May 18, 1964.
 The show ran for a total of 150 half-hour episodes spanning five seasons, in black-and-white for the first season, and then in color for the remaining four seasons.
 In 2006, CBS Home Entertainment (distributed by Paramount) began releasing the series on DVD.
 The final season was released in November 2008.

 Like its parent series, Gomer Pyle – USMC was also a major ratings hit, never placing lower than tenth in the Nielsen ratings, and ended its run as the second-highest-rated series in the United States (only behind Rowan & Martin's Laugh-In).
 It has enjoyed continued popularity through reruns and DVD releases.
 The series was created by Aaron Ruben, who also produced the show with Sheldon Leonard and Ronald Jacobs.
-Filmed and set in California, it stars Jim Nabors as Gomer Pyle, a naïve but good-natured gas station attendant from the town of Mayberry, North Carolina who enlists in the United States Marine Corps, and Frank Sutton as Gomer's high-octane, short-fused Gunnery sergeant Vince Carter.
+Set and filmed in California, it stars Jim Nabors as Gomer Pyle, a naïve but good-natured gas station attendant from the town of Mayberry, North Carolina who enlists in the United States Marine Corps, and Frank Sutton as Gomer's high-octane, short-fused Gunnery sergeant Vince Carter.

 History

 Everett Greenbaum and Jim Fritzell, writers for The Andy Griffith Show, are credited with creating the character of Gomer Pyle.
 The character was based on an "incompetent" gas station attendant whom Greenbaum met and named after Gomer Cool (a writer) and Denver Pyle (an actor on The Andy Griffith Show).
 Jim Nabors was cast to play Gomer; he had been performing for a Santa Monica nightclub, The Horn, when Andy Griffith discovered him.
 Though originally intended to appear in only one episode, Gomer proved popular, and after appearing in seasons 3 and 4, Nabors was given his own spin-off produced by Aaron Ruben.
 The pilot episode of Gomer Pyle was filmed in 1963 as part of The Andy Griffith Show, but was not aired until 1964, as the finale of The Andy Griffith Shows fourth season.
 In the episode, Andy accompanies Gomer when he reports to the Marine recruiting base at Camp Lejeune.
+The show was originally going to be called Gomer, was then changed to Gomer Pyle, until it finally became Gomer Pyle – USMC.

 I had recently driven into a gas station with motor trouble.
 The attendant could think of no cure except to add more gas to the tank.
 We decided to write such an incompetent into the script.